 If you want to make a juice with blackberries as the main component, we encourage you to mix it with juicy, mild-flavored fruits.
 We used grapes in blackberry juice to add a significant amount of sweet juice without overpowering the blackberries.

-How Long Does Fresh Blackberry Juice Last?
+How Long Does Blackberry Juice Last?

 Like any other fresh homemade juice, we recommend having this blackberry juice within 2 hours because too much time at room temperature can cause a significant decrease in nutrients and flavor.